leoahnn/leosaysger.github.io/_posts/2016-04-13-lucho-con-algoritmos.md

 ---

-I've been trying to crack this [problem], which on its face is relatively simple.
+I've ben trying to crack this [problem], which on its face is relatively simple.
 The goal is to permute a string and count all the permutations that do not have consecutive repeating characters.
 The check for consecutive repeats is a pretty easy regex comparison.
 The tricky part is coming up with an algorithm to permute a string.

 After mucking around for a bit, I found [Heap's algorithm], which looks to be the one of the more efficient ways to generate permutations through code.